MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Remove-Item.md

 ### -Stream

-This is a dyanamic parameter made available by the **FileSystem** provider.
+This is a dynamic parameter made available by the **FileSystem** provider.
 This parameter is only available on Windows.
 This parameter can't be used in combination with the **Recurse** parameter.

 You can use `Remove-Item` to delete an alternative data stream, such as `Zone.Identifier`.